 \begin{ThmA}[Rigidity] Let $P_c$ be an infinitely renormalizable degree $d$ unicritical polynomial satisfying the \textit{a priori bounds} and $\mathcal{SL}$ conditions.
 Then $P_c$ is combinatorially rigid. \end{ThmA}

-This result was proved in part II of [Ly97] for quadratic polynomials.
-That proof as well as the one presented here are based on the Sullivan-Thurston pull-back argument.
-However, the one in [Ly97] uses linear growth of certain moduli along the principal nest which does not hold for arbitrary degree unicritical polynomials.
-It turns out that definite modulus of certain annuli in a modified principal nest introduced in [AKLS] helps us to ``pass'' over the principal nest much easier.
-This makes the whole construction simpler and more general to include arbitrary degree unicritical polynomials.
-Combining the above theorem with \cite{KL2} and \cite{KL3} we obtain the following:

-\begin{CorA} Assume that $P$ and $\tilde{P}$ are combinatorially equivalent infinitely renormalizable unicritical polynomials that satisfy one of the following conditions: \begin{itemize} \item[--] $P$ and $\tilde{P}$ are quadratic and satisfy the molecule condition,
+This result was proved in part II of \cite{Ly97} for quadratic polynomials.
+That proof as well as the one presented here are based on the Sullivan-Thurston pullback argument.
+However, the one in \cite{Ly97} uses linear growth of certain moduli along the principal nest which does not hold for arbitrary degree unicritical polynomials.
+It turns out that the definite modulus of certain annuli in a modified principal nest introduced in \cite{AKLS} helps us to easily ``pass'' over the principal nest.
+This makes the whole construction simpler and more general so that we can include unicritical polynomials of arbitrary degree.
+Combining the above theorem with \cite{KL2} and \cite{KL3} we obtain the following: {\samepage \begin{CorA} Assume that $P$ and $\tilde{P}$ are combinatorially equivalent infinitely renormalizable unicritical polynomials with one of the following conditions: \begin{itemize} \item[--] $P$ and $\tilde{P}$ are quadratic and satisfy the molecule condition,

 or,